Non-fungible Goods and Services in Post-scarcity Societies

 Private Markets As with scarcity economics private markets can be used to trade unique items or services.
 Currency can be fiat or not (depending on local custom).
 Most sophonts rarely have a need to interact in a private market as social infrastructure can provide for nearly all needs, exceptions include specific living space, art, branded goods and live entertainment.
 It is often difficult for sophonts to enter a market if they do not already own something unique or are capable of a desirable service.
 There are various solutions to this varying by local custom, two prominent examples are to seek a private loan or to make use of publicly available education and augmentation to create something able to be sold on a market.
 A third and common option is rapid barter (see below).

 Common Ownership and Rentism Various goods such as original artworks or plots of land maybe held in common ownership.
 As such it is not possible for them to be traded between individuals (at least without true ownership still residing with society at large).
 Because of this it is quite common for a form of rent to be employed with individuals paying with whatever resources their economic system allows (e.g. a portion of their socially provided allocation of credits).
-Rent may be conditional with set durations which are determined legally but could also depend on how much a sophont is willing or able to pay.
+Rent may be conditional with set durations which are determined legally but can also operate on a bid system with the citizen bidding the most currency/time gaining stewardship.
 Alternatively or additionally an individual may have to meet certain criteria before they are eligible to rent.

 Common Ownership and Lottery Non-fungible goods are held in common ownership but they can be allocated to individuals for a set time in a lottery system.
 Usually sophonts put their name in for a specific commodity and a periodic lottery determines who gets it as well as what conditions come with the allocation.
 Once the time is up the sophont loses ownership rights and has to apply again.